ritech/ASIC-X11-Miner/DR2/README.md

 * If your router isn't within the network as ``192.168.1.1``, there are two options to make it work:

-  * 1. Reconfigure your route to be ``192.168.1.1``
+  * 1. Reconfigure your router to be ``192.168.1.1``
-  * 2. Reconfigure your DR-2's IP
+  * 2. Reconfigure your DR-2's IP address
     * Change your computer's private IP address to be ``192.168.1.5``, subnet mask ``255.255.255.0``, leave the gateway IP blank.
 Then connect the miner to your computer directly via an Ethernet cable.
     * Visit ``http://192.169.1.200`` since you're on the same network now.
 Once you are able to get access to the web interface of DR-2, simply click on ``Network Configure``, and modify the IP address of the Miner to whatever you want.

 *PLEASE BE VERY CAREFUL HERE*.
 Any misconfigure may result in making your miner inaccessible.